-- In a medium skillet, saute the sliced green onions for 1-2 minutes in 1 Tbsp butter, just until softened.
+- In a medium skillet, saute the sliced green onions for 1-2 minutes in 1 tablespoon butter, just until softened.
 Add the spinach and stir until it begins to wilt and release liquid.
 Continue to saute until dry.
 Remove from the heat.

 - Cook the sausage in the same pan over medium-high heat until no pink remains.
 Drain all excess fat from the pan.

 - In a medium-size mixing bowl whisk together the heavy cream, eggs, seasonings and grated Parmesan.
 Add the wilted spinach, moix well.

 - Sprinkle the cooked sausage over the bottom of the potato crust, then pour the filling evenly on top.

 - Sprinkle with shredded Gruyere cheese.

 - Place onto a baking sheet bake for 55-60 minutes or until the center is set when gently shaken.
 Check the quiche at 40 minutes, and lay a piece of aluminum foil on top to prevent over browning.

 - Rest for 10 minutes before cutting and serving.

 Do you think your recipe for Potato Crusted Sausage And Spinach Quiche could duplicated in a cast iron frying pan?

 Hi George, yes it would.
 I too, love my cast iron!